-Welcome aboard!
-The “Floating White House” was originally commissioned the USCG Cutter Electra in 1934.
-In 1936 it was renamed the USS Potomac and served as Franklin Delano Roosevelt's Presidential Yacht until his death in 1945.
+The Floating White House was originally commissioned as the USCG Cutter Electra in 1934.
+In 1936, it was renamed the USS Potomac and served as Franklin Delano Roosevelt's Presidential Yacht until his death in 1945.

-More than a quarter of a million people have visited and sailed aboard the former President's beloved "Floating White House," the USS Potomac, since it opened to the public in the summer of 1995. $5 million was spent over a 12-year period to restore the 165-foot-long vessel as a memorial to the president who authored the New Deal and led the United States during the Great Depression and the World War II years.
-Join us aboard this National Historic Landmark for a cruise on the Bay.
+More than half a million people have visited and sailed aboard the former President's beloved Floating White House, the USS Potomac, since it opened to the public in the summer of 1995.
+Over a 12-year period, $5 million was spent to restore the 165-foot-long vessel as a memorial to the President who authored the New Deal and led the United States during the Great Depression and the World War II years.
+Join us aboard this National Historic Landmark for a cruise on the Bay!